FINDING A SERIES OR AN AUTHOR:

 As one vampire explains, V.C. "is the perfect place for vampires....No sun, no need to hide for fear of detection by the far more numerous human race.
 Vamp City was promoted as a utopia....Where else can vampires hold horse races and soccer matches, hunts and other games at any time, day or night, free to use our full range of abilities, free to feed on the humans in our midst without fear of reprisal or discovery?
 Without fear of the sun?" (p.
 130)

-Some vampires still have enough power to travel back and forth between the real Washington, D.C. and Vamp City, but that number is dwindling.
+A few vampires still have enough power to travel back and forth between the real Washington, D.C. and Vamp City, but not manyonly the ones who were lucky enough to be in D.C. rather than V.C. when the magic failed.
+The vamps who happened to be in V.C. when the magic failed are stuck there for goodor until the magic is fixed.
 In this world, vamps have varying needs.
 Some feed on fear, others on pain or pleasure, but they all need human blood to thrive.
 These vamps are brutal, degenerate perverts who view all humans as prey and entertainment.
 Most humans who are dragged into Vamp City die, but those who live in V.C. long enough eventually become Slavas, identified by their glowing hair.
 Slavas are immortal, and they live their lives either working for or entertaining the vampsbeing sucked dry of blood while being tortured during public "banquets" for the benefit of the pain-sucking and fear-eating vamps.
 Food for the human slaves of V.C. comes from Traders, who move back and forth between V.C. and D.C.
 The Traders often grab humans from D.C. to sell as slaves to the V.C. vamps.

 The series heroine is Quinn Lennox, a young human woman, who lives with her half-brother, Zack, in a Washington, D.C. apartment near George Washington (GW) University.
 Quinn is a lab technician at the National Institutes of Health, and her brother is a GW student and a computer geek.
 Quinn never knew her mother, who died when she was quite young.
 When Quinn's father remarried, her new step-mother made life miserable for Quinn.
 The only good part of Quinn's life after that was her loving relationship with Zack.
 Quinn has always been considered a bit of a freak.
 She once threw her step-mother across a room without using her hands, and was punished severely for that.
 The step-mother always called Quinn's real mother "that witch," but Quinn never thought that she was seriousuntil now, that is.

-The series is very violent, and the vampires are all sadistic monsters, even Arturo, who is supposed to be the hero.
-The vampires brutalize all humanswhipping, beating, burning, raping, and/or beheading anyone who does anything at all that is disagreeable to themor if they're in need of some fear or pain to feed fromor just because...
+The first book in the series is very violent, portraying the vampires as sadistic monsters, even Arturo, who is supposed to be the hero.
+The vampires brutalize all humanswhipping, beating, burning, raping, and/or beheading anyone who does anything at all that is disagreeable to themor if they're in need of some fear or pain to feed fromor just because they view humans as nothing more than prey or entertainment.
 The humans in V.C. don't stand a chance against their vampire masters.
 They are all doomed to either a quick but painful death or an immortal life filled with misery and brutalization.

 Click HERE to go to a page on the author's web site entitled "Welcome to Vamp City," which includes a description of V.C. and fun facts about D.C. in 1870.
 Click HERE to read the author's explanation of how she came up with the V.C. world.
 Click HERE to read the first 3 1/2 chapters (59 pages) of the book.
 Check out pages 35-39 for Quinn's first gut-wrenching encounter with Arturo.
 If that scene makes you flinch, you need to know that her situation (and her brother's) only gets worse.